DmitriyMazur/jmeter-bitbucket/README.md

 - [JAVA] version 8 or higher

-- [JMeter] - the supported version provided as part of the project; the current version is 6.5.2 in the apache-jmeter-5.6.2 directory
+- [JMeter] - the supported version is 6.5.2

 #### Setup Instructions